gauravpartha/foundational_boogie/README.md

 * `TypingML.thy`: ML tactic to prove that an expression is well-typed.

 ## Including as a session
-The ROOT file defines an Isabelle session that can be imported by adding the `BoogieLang` directory to the `ROOTS` file in your Isabelle home directory.
+The `BoogieLang/ROOT` file defines an Isabelle session that can be imported by adding the `BoogieLang` directory to the `ROOTS` file in the Isabelle home directory.